-This section of river is the heart of the Marañón.
-From Balsas to Puerto Malleta it is characterised by regular class III and IV rapids past the villages of Tupén and Mendán.
-The local people will take you in and show you exactly why they are fighting to save this place.
-You can taste local organic fruits, cacao and coca, eat traditional meals in the hike up to visit a local Hacienda and cacao plantation.
+This section of river flows through the heart of the Marañón, Grand Canyon of South America.
+From Balsas to Puerto Malleta it is characterized by regular class III and IV rapids that flow past the villages of Tupén and Mendán.
+The local people will take you in and show you why this place is so special, and why they are protecting it.

-In the final days of this journey the landscape drastically changes, from the characteristic ‘dry forests’ of the Marañón to a lush ‘pre jungle’ featuring dozens of scenic waterfalls and rock pools to explore.
+The great whitewater rapids are interspersed with interesting side hikes to ruins, waterfalls and ancient rock art.
+In the final days of this journey the landscape drastically changes, from the desert-like ‘dry forests’ to a lush jungle like landscape featuring dozens of scenic waterfalls and rock pools and slides to explore.

+This is Grand Canyon style rating at its best.
 Experience a true wild river, sit by the campfire at night on deserted sandy beaches swapping stories.
 Taste Peruvian and international culinary delights, sample local wine and beer.
-Fall asleep listening to the sounds of the Marañón flowing timelessly by, and wake to the sound of a hundred different species of bird, many of which are endemic to this valley alone.
+Fall asleep listening to the sounds of the Marañón flowing by, and wake to the sound of a hundred different species of bird, many of which are endemic to this valley alone.
 We are working with some of the most talented outdoor guides in the world, to offer you the Marañón Experience.

-Day 0: Fly into Cajamarca, Peru.
+Day 0 (Arrivals): Fly into Cajamarca, Peru.
 Enjoy group welcome dinner, overnight hotel in Cajamarca.

 We run with a relaxed schedule so that you will get the most out of this journey and never miss out on highlight times.
 Between water, weather, a changing landscape and operating in a rapidly developing region, there are things we cannot control.
 That is why we have built flexibility into this itinerary so that at no point you will feel rushed or miss a key part of the journey.

-Day 0: Arrive in Lima, Peru for your flight connection to Cajamarca.
-Once in Cajamarca you will check into the stunning Fundo San Antonio; a homely hacienda in the countryside just outside Cajamarca.
+Day 0: Arrive in Cajamarca, most people take a connecting flight from Lima.
+Once in Cajamarca you will check into the stunning Fundo San Antonio; a stately hacienda in the countryside just outside Cajamarca.
 If you arrive early you can spend the afternoon sampling Cajamarca’s renowned cheeses and chocolate.
 In the evening we meet at 6 p.m. in the hotel lobby for a group welcome dinner.